kohnmart/website/content/projects/realtime-presentation.md

 Images and documents of the history were visualized in an animated book.
 <image-loader height="overview_image_460" image="science/bkpv/history"></image-loader>

-#### Present Scence
+#### Hall Scence

-Core of the entire presentation.
+Core of the presentation.
 Showing the development and current activities.
-Features such as slides, 2D and 3D objects, terrain maps, films and live speeches are shown here.
+Features such as slides, 2D and 3D objects, terrain maps, videos and live speeches are shown here.
 <image-loader height="overview_image_200" image="science/bkpv/present"></image-loader>

 ## Scenes